wsjung0516/rxjs/index.md

 [Detail diagram](/technic2.md)

 ### Technic3:
-1. User can select grid type randomly, one grid, two or three or four.
+1. The user can select the grid type randomly: one, two, three, or four grids.
-2. Grid type1 is selected, then html element id is element1, which can be a canvas area for drawing.
+2. If grid type1 is selected, then the html element id is element1, which can be a canvas area for drawing.
-3. Grid type2 is selected, then html elements are element1 element2, each elements is passed to next process sequencially.
+3. If grid type2 is selected, then the html elements are element1 and element2.
+Each element is passed on to the next process sequentially.
-4. Grid type2 is selected, process of element2 have to wait until element1 is completing rendering process.
+4. If grid type2 is selected, the process of element2 has to wait until the rendering process for element1 is complete.
-5. Each split window has multiple images, which is got from server by async communication.
+5. Each split window has multiple images, which are obtained from the server through asynchronous communication.
-6. Each split window display only one image and others are cached
+6. Each split window displays only one image and others are cached.
-7. When multi grid type is selected, while the previous split window start to cache after displaying the first image, next split window start to rendering process.
+7. When multi grid type is selected, while the previous split window starts to cache after displaying the first image, the next split window starts the rendering process.

 ![](assets/images/split-window1-1.png)